NakhlehLab/NakhlehLab.github.io/docs/_posts/2021-06-18-g-xrf-tutorial.markdown

 string.
 Replace the network newick string with the tree-like string in the nexus file, and run PhyloNet again.
 The log-likelihood of the trait pattern should now be about -7.60.
-G-XRF is calculated as the ratio of network to tree likelihoods, or in log units the difference between log-likelihoods.
+G-XRF is calculated as the ratio of network to tree posterior probabilities, or in log units the difference between them.
+If we assume a uniform prior over inheritance probabilities, this is equivalent to the difference in log-likelihoods.
 Therefore, the G-XRF for this example is (-7.06) - (-7.60) = 0.54.

 # Dealing with uncertainty